Netcodez/Project1-Day1/README.md

 Day 1 Self Clinic

+How to run the Program:
-To run the test simply use the command npm test in the Node.js environment
+To run the test first  run the command npm install  in the Node.js command prompt  to have the dependencies installed in your computer
+Then run the command npm test